Adding React Native to iOS app

 4. Create the Framework's Public Interface:

-1. Create a new Swift file in your framework folder
+2. Create a new Swift file in your framework folder using Xcode with the following contents:

 2. Add this to your rnef.config.mjs: